A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Simulations

 In both scenarios, the simulated data resembles a longitudinal study where $ N=1000 $ individuals are followed for $ T=4 $ time points.
 The group indicators $ G_i $ are given, where $ P(G=trt)=0.3 $, $ P(G=a) =0.2$, $ P(G=b)=0.5 $.
-The average treatment effects for the treated group are $ATT_1=0, ATT_2=2, ATT_3=ATT_4=1 $.
+The average treatment effects for the treated group are $ATT_1=0, ATT_2=2, ATT_3=3, ATT_4=1 $.
 The observed outcomes are generated from $ Y_{it}=E(Y_t^{(0)}|G) + ATT_t +\varepsilon_{it}$, for $ t=1,\dots, T $, where $ \varepsilon_{it}$'s are independent from the standard normal distribution.
 We set the number of bootstrap iterations $ B=300 $ and significance level $ \alpha=0.05 $.

-Table \ref{tb: simu} shows the average length and the empirical probability that the confidence interval covers the parameter of interest $ ATT_t$ (i.e., coverage probability) for the proposed bootstrap confidence intervals in \eqref{eq: CI}-\eqref{eq: CI att}, respectively for the identified set and $ ATT_t $.
-We also compare with two other methods.
-The first one is the union confidence interval, which is formed by taking the union of every $ 1-\alpha $ confidence interval for $ \sum_{s=2}^t \tau_s (g_s),$ $ g_s\in\{a,b\}$.
-Following a similar argument as in \cite{hasegawadid2018}, one can show that the union confidence interval covers the identified set with at least $ 1-\alpha $ probability.
-The second one is the standard percentile bootstrap confidence interval in \eqref{eq: perc boot}.
+Table \ref{tb: simu} reports the simulation average of half-median unbiased estimators of the bounds.
+It also shows the average length and the empirical probability that the CI covers the parameter of interest $ ATT_t$ (i.e., coverage probability) for the proposed bootstrap CIs in \eqref{eq: CI}-\eqref{eq: CI att}, respectively for the identified set and $ ATT_t $.
+We compare with the intersection-union method of \cite{berger1996bioequivalence} formed by taking the union of every $ 1-\alpha $ level CI for $ \sum_{s=2}^t \tau_s (g_s),$ $ g_s\in\{a,b\}$, and the percentile bootstrap CI in \eqref{eq: perc boot}.